 Is this sequence increasing or decreasing?

-• N°1623 (numerical sequences) : Exercise on the direction of variation of a numerical sequence with a fraction: constant, increasing and decreasing sequences.
+Exercise on the direction of variation of a simple numerical sequence: constant sequences, increasing sequences and decreasing sequences.

 Let the sequence (`u_(n)`) be defined for any natural number n by `u_(0)= 4 ` and `u_(n+1)` = `u_(n)/5`.